-This is a reference guide for B.C. private institutions completing the PED form.
-It provides guidance for each question on the PED form to assist you as you complete the PED.
+This is a reference guide for B.C. private institutions completing the Program Eligibility Declaration (PED) form.
+It provides guidance for each question on the PED form to assist you to complete the PED form.

 A4.2 Program Eligibility Declaration